 Weight lifting makes the body stronger, but it also puts extra stress on the bones, muscles, and joints, causing them to adapt.
 This extra strain, however, can also misalign the spine and pinch the nerves.

 Pinched nerves mean lower levels of muscle strength and the formation of scar tissue.
-You might not even be aware that of this as this condition is not always painful.
+You might not even be aware of this as this condition is not always painful.

 To relieve the stress that occurs from weightlifting and release the subluxations, chiropractic care is a necessity.
 Regular visits will prevent injuries, help injuries you already have to heal more quickly, and allow you to progress further with your training.